Anchor

 • Reorganize: move responsibility for an academic program from one unit to another.

-• Suspend or Reactivate: an academic program, unit, or a location
+• Suspend or Reactivate: an academic program, unit, or location.

-• Terminate: an academic program or academic unit.
+• Terminate: an academic program, academic unit, location, or delivery method.

-• Login using your myBama credentials.
-If you do not currently have a CIM account, contact the registrar’s office for access.
+• Sign in using your myBama credentials.
+If you don’t have a CIM account yet, reach out to the registrar’s office to obtain access.

-At the end of the CIM form is a place to upload attachments.
+At the end of the CIM form is a place to upload required attachments.

 Please attach: